How do standing charges work on business energy contracts?

 Business size Standing charge (daily)

-Note: Rates and bill size may vary according to your meter type and business location.
-Current market volatility may also mean that the prices you’re quoted are different from the averages shown.
-The figures shown are the average unit rates and standing charges quoted by Bionic per business size from July 10 to July 17, 2023.
-Rates do not include any Energy Bills Discount Scheme discount.
+Note: Prices are correct as of April 2026.
+Rates and bill size may vary according to your meter type and business location.
+The prices you’re quoted may be different from the averages shown.
+The figures shown are the average unit rates and standing charges received by Bionic from our panel of suppliers from April 1 to April 9, 2026.

 What is Targeted Charging Review (TCR)?